robertsweetman/data-strategy-presentation/src/slide_2_5.md

   * Promised lower costs following migration
     * An opportunity to turn things off

-## Fails
+### Fails
-* Databases are still hosted on expensive VMs, not run as a service
+* Databases are still hosted on expensive VMs, not run as a managed service
-* Database licensing costs are still high
+* Database licensing costs are still high (Oracle)
 * A lot of legacy apps had to move under un-supported OS and application version...
 * Reporting using the legacy systems use SAP Business Objects, only recently upgraded

-## Data Challenges
+### Data Challenges
 * Production data access requires security clearance
 * Data analysis requires specialist knowledge, tools and training
-* Data is not anonymised so cannot be made available to the public in any form
+* Data is not anonymised so cannot be made available to the public generally
+  * You _can_ fill in a 50 page form to apply for access with no guarantee of success
   * No outside scrutiny means that outcomes based on data become unchallenged/un-reliable potentially
-* Data-driven to the extent that only _certain_ internal activities are driven by data

-However: UK has it's OWN Data Maturity Assessment framework for Government...
+## Government's own State of Digital Government Review

+## Data is fragmented and underused.
+_This holds back AI, machine learning, and advanced analytics.
+Only 27% of survey respondents believe their current data infrastructure enables a comprehensive view of operations or transactions.
+70% say their data landscape is not well co-ordinated, interoperable, and does not provide a unified source of truth._ [(2)]

+## Critical services depend on decades-old legacy technology.
+_The scale of legacy varies by organisation and is not consistently measured, but it is estimated to comprise 28% of systems in central government departments in 2024, an increase from 26% in 2023._

 ---
 >